-Decades of abuse by Catholic Church clergy and the church’s woeful response to complaints was finally exposed at the Child Abuse Royal Commission.
+Decades of child abuse in the Catholic Church and the church’s woeful response to complaints was finally exposed at the Royal Commission.

-In a report released in 2015, the Royal Commission was also critical of aspects of the Towards Healing process.
-It highlighted a case in which an abuse survivor was forced to sign a gag order, which the Commission stated was inconsistent with the Towards Healing principles.
+The Royal Commission’s final report was also critical of the national program, Towards Healing.
+The Commissioners highlighted a case where a survivor was forced to sign a gag order, which was inconsistent with the Towards Healing principles.